 Access to college and college preparatory programs remain a significant hurdle for many Minnesota K-12 youth who are committed to an education beyond high school.
 Our member schools support and engage with many efforts for first-generation, low-income and students of color to increase high school graduation and college readiness.
 We work most closely with:

 The Right investment Opportunity for college access, degree attainment and workforce development (TRiO) programs help low-income Americans enter college and graduate.
 There are currently 31 public and private colleges, universities and agencies in Minnesota that are home to federally-funded TRiO programs.
 They serve more than 12,000 middle and high school students; 2,000 at Minnesota's private colleges and universities.
-Augsburg College, Carleton College, the College of Saint Benedict/Saint John's University, The College of St. Scholastica, St. Olaf College and the University of St. Thomas have one or more federal TRiO programs on their campuses.
+Augsburg University, Carleton College, the College of Saint Benedict/Saint John's University, The College of St. Scholastica, St. Olaf College and the University of St. Thomas have one or more federal TRiO programs on their campuses.

 More information about Minnesota TRiO programs